alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-24-assume-worst-intent.md

 {%
-  slide_image
-  :deck => "assume_worst_intent",
-  :slide => 7,
+  slide_image2
+  filename="slide7.png"
-  :alt => "Text slide.
+  alt="Text slide.
 “If you allow user-to-user interactions, you have the possibility of harassment.”"
 %}

 How do we do this?